pblankley/cs207-FinalProject/README.md

 __*Args*__:
-* reactiondict; dict, A single entry in the reaction .
+* reactiondict; dict, A single entry that fully specifies the reaction.
+Of the same form as a single entry used in ReactionSet.get_reactions() in 3.2.8.
+* species; string, Name of species

 __*Returns*__:
-* The float k where k is the reaction rate coefficient.
+* None (but updates internal parameters)

 __*Raises*__:
-* OverflowError after constant evaluation
-* FloatingPointError after constant evaluation for underflow
+* ValueError if dictionary is not in standard format per 3.2.8
 </blockquote>
 <br>

-#### 3.3.2 _arrhenius(self, idx, T):
+#### 3.3.2 _arrhenius(self, T):
 This internal function takes in the parameter T (kelvin temperature) from the class attributes, and it will return a value, k, that is the Arrhenius reaction rate coefficient.
 <blockquote>